-- 3.1 Vinyl gloves are to be utilized by custodial and nursing staff when in contact with human fluids and/or chemicals. - 3.2 Per Pitt County Schools Bloodborne Pathogens program, vinyl or nitrile gloves are provided in bloodborne pathogen cleanup kits located in various locations (including nurse stations and administrative offices) at each school. - 3.3 Vinyl gloves are provided for pre-k and exceptional children teachers. - 3.4 Gloves are to be used as specified by an SDS when working with specific chemicals.
-Vinyl, nitrile, neoprene, or rubber gloves are examples of gloves that may be needed. - 3.5 Workers should use brown Jersey gloves or cotton grip gloves when working in most material handling situations. - 3.6 Workers should use leather gloves when working in material handling situations that involve rough edges and/or splinters.
+- 3.1 Vinyl gloves are to be utilized by custodial and nursing staff when in contact with human fluids and/or chemicals. - 3.2 Per Pitt County Schools Bloodborne Pathogens program, vinyl or nitrile gloves are provided in bloodborne pathogen cleanup kits located in various locations (including nurse stations and administrative offices) at each school. - 3.3 Vinyl gloves are offered for pre-k and exceptional children teachers. - 3.4 Gloves are to be used as specified by an SDS when working with specific chemicals.
+Vinyl, nitrile, neoprene, or rubber gloves are examples of gloves that may be needed. - 3.5 Brown Jersey gloves or cotton grip gloves should be used hen working in most material handling situations. - 3.6 Leather gloves should be used when working in material handling situations that involve rough edges and/or splinters.

-Program Name: Personal Protective Equipment Origination Date: 02/12/08 Revision Date: 12/14/21 Author: Mike Whitford Revision No.: 02 Page 2
+Program Name: Personal Protective Equipment Origination Date: 02/12/08 Revision Date: 12 /14/21 Author: Mike Whitford Revision No.: 02 Page 2 Page 2

-- 3.7 Workers should use Kevlar® style gloves when working with glass or sharp edges to prevent cuts and injury. - 3.8 Welding will require that employees use welding gloves to protect their hands and arms from the sparks that welding gives off. - 3.9 Workers can double hand protection by wearing multiple gloves when necessary (e.g., one pair of brown Jersey gloves under leather gloves for material handling in cold weather). - 3.10 Inspect and test new gloves for defects prior to wearing. - 3.11 Wash your hands before and after using gloves. - 3.12 Gloves should be replaced periodically, depending on frequency of use and permeability to the substance or chemical handled.
+- 3.7 Kevlar® style gloves should be used when working with glass or sharp edges to prevent cuts and injury. - 3.8 Welding will require that employees use welding gloves to protect their hands and arms from the sparks that welding gives off. - 3.9 Employees can double hand protection by wearing multiple gloves when necessary (e.g., one pair of brown Jersey gloves under leather gloves for material handling in cold weather). - 3.10 Inspect and test new gloves for defects prior to wearing. - 3.11 Wash your hands before and after using gloves. - 3.12 Gloves should be replaced periodically, depending on frequency of use and permeability to the substance or chemical handled.